Introduction

 4. The Use of Feminine Singular Verbs with Broken Plural Non-Human Subjects

-When the subject takes the form of a broken plural consisting of non-human objects, it necessitates the use of a feminine singular verb.
+When the subject is a broken plural referring to non-human objects, a feminine singular verb is used.

 أُولَـٰئِكَ الَّذِينَ حَبِطَتْ أَعْمَالُهُمْ فِي الدُّنْيَا وَالْآخِرَةِ